-Shower and restroom facilities are located in our activity field.
+Shower and restroom facilities are in our activity field.
 There are separate areas for males and females.
-The scouts are not permitted in the women's facilities for any reason except during latrine cleaning duty.
 Flush toilets and electricity are available in this building.
 Each pack will be assigned times to clean showers and restrooms.
 This teaches responsibility and teamwork.